Our history

 PEDAL LOOM

-Introduced during the Colonial era to Mexico and originating from Egypt.
-Ideal for working on large formats.
+Introduced in Colonial times to Mexico and originating in Egypt.
+Ideal for working in large formats.
 The Mayans developed textiles since pre-Hispanic times.

-The wet and combed fibers of the native material from the Peninsula are circularly rolled, forming layers that are sewn together to construct everyday objects.
+The wet and combed fibers of the native material from the Peninsula are circularly rolled, forming layers that are sewn together to build everyday objects.

 FILIGREE

-It has its origin in Mixtec culture but developed in Yucatan during the Conquest of Mexico.
+It originates from the Mixtec culture but developed in Yucatan during the Conquest of Mexico.
 Fine threads of silver and gold are used to create different organic patterns.

 PALM TISSUE